tcje91/NC-NEWS-BE/README.md

 # NC News

+## Description

 [NC News](https://nc-news-tcje.herokuapp.com/api/) is a Node.js API which functions as the back-end of a web forum, serving data from a PSQL database.
+Data includes information regarding users, topics, articles and comments.

 ## Endpoints